Fiserv/card-pointe/docs/documentation/CardPointeMobileAndroidSDKDeveloperGuide.md

 **4.** Launch Android Studio and open your project.

 **5.** Do the following to import the SDK:

 - Click **File**, select **New**, then select **New Module**.
 - On the Create New Module dialog select **Import .JAR/.AAR Package** and click **Next**.
 - Browse to the **boltsdk-release.aar** file, then click **Finish**.

 A build.gradle file is created for the newly added module.
 Additionally, the settings.gradle file has an entry for both the main project and the newly added module.
 Each submodule has an entry in the settings.gradle file to tell the build system that the module is now available.

 **6.** Do the following to make the module available to your project:

 - In the Project pane, select the **build.gradle** file for your app.
 - Add the following line to the dependencies section:

 `implementation files('libs/boltsdk-release.aar')`

 Additionally, the SDK requires the GSON and Android support libraries.
-The following example illustrates a complete list of dependencies :
+The following example illustrates a complete list of dependencies:

         ```json
         dependencies {